DannyDainton/post-con-2019-workshop/README.md

 The reporting aspect of Newman can also be extended to allow for the creation of new reporters.
 These cover different use cases and is _generally_ driven from the efforts of the Postman community.

-Some boilerplate code is all you really need to get going, as long as the reporter follows the same naming convention `newman-reporter-<name>`, then this will be picked up be Newman when used in the `-r <reporter name>` command.
+Some boilerplate code is all you need to get going, as long as the reporter follows the same naming convention `newman-reporter-<name>`, then this will be picked up be Newman when used in the `-r <reporter name>` command.

 ```javascript
 function CustomNewmanReporter (emitter, reporterOptions, collectionRunOptions) {